The Best Motorcycle Insurance Companies for 2021

 - • Mobile app

 One of the additional offers at Allstate is coverage for towing and labor in case of a breakdown or an accident on the road.
-If you own a Harley-Davidson or a Touring bike, this service is included with your policy at no extra cost.
+If you own a Harley-Davidson or a Touring bike, this service is included with your policy at no extra premium cost.

 As for roadside assistance, there are several packages on offer, starting as low as $25 per year.
 Once you pick up your new policy, this low-priced add-on immediately becomes available, but you can also select a $79 annual plan that extends to the rest of your family.
 In either case, Allstate provides 24/7 services across the United States, Canada, Puerto Rico, and the US Virgin Islands, whether it’s repairing a flat tire, filling up your tank, or jump-starting your bike.
 Assistance is fast, arriving in less than 30 minutes, and is available at your fingertips via the app.